kkestell/kestell.org/src/content/about/colophon.md

 This site is built using a custom static site generator written in C#.
 Markdown conversion is handled by [Markdig](), [YamlDotNet]() is used for YAML parsing, and templating is done using [Handlebars.Net]().
 PDFs are generated using [Pandoc]().

+Pages are written in Markdown with YAML front matter.
+The front matter is used to specify the page title, subtitle, date, and whether or not the page is a draft.

 ## CLI

 The CLI supports two commands: `build` and `serve`.